Sonukr/react-gitbook/lectures/04-further-information/08-heroku.md

 ## Heroku Command Line Interface

 Now, you need to download install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-You can download the installer from the provided link or `brew install heroku` from your terminal application.
+You can download the installer from the provided link or run `brew install heroku` from your terminal application.
 This tool is designed to make your life easier as a developer by integration Heroku application development and deployment directly into command line.

 > _Note_: You may need to restart your terminal session - just in case - before moving forward.
 Why?
 Because you just installed software to modify your terminal's environment and your environment variables may not be updated yet.